A place where you'll spend your next couple of months

 - Night of the Living Mooks: The Necromancy magic school allows you to rise your units as various kinds of undead during battle, and the Necromancy skill allows you to keep undead units in your army permanently.
 Having an army made solely of undead is not only possible, but it is quiet an effective strategy as well.

-- Non-Entity General: On each shard you invade you exist as an incorporeal presence that can speak to your subjects and sometimes perform some magical rituals, but cannot interact with the world in any other way.
+- Non-Entity General: In-Universe.
+On each shard you invade you exist as an incorporeal presence that can speak to your subjects and sometimes perform some magical rituals, but cannot interact with the world in any other way.
 It is mentioned early on by Zarr that you can actually incarnate into a material body, but it is very difficult to do, requires a lot of energy and very impractical, as you have to be born and live your life and develop as a normal human at normal speed, and you don't get any special powers in your human form.
 So there's really no reason for you to do that.

 - Obvious Beta: Broken Worlds at the time of release was borderline unplayable.
 It got better quickly, but even a full year after release it is far from perfect.